Yeongie/Lab03-DatapathControlUnit/README.md

 ## Submission:

-Each student **​must**​ turn in their repository from GitHub to Gradescope.
+Each student **must** turn in their repository from GitHub to Gradescope.
 The contents of which should be:
 - A REPORT.md file with your name and email address, and the content described above
 - All Verilog file(s) used in this lab (implementation and test benches).